Secrets of Playboy: The Controversial History of Hugh Hefner’s Media Empire

-Of course, this is just the latest shot across the bow at the boomer-era institution that was once celebrated for championing sexual liberation but has, over time, faced accusations of creating the illusion of empowerment while fostering a misogynistic attitude toward women.
-As well, in recent years the brand has taken commercial and financial hits.
+Of course, this is just the latest shot across the bow at the boomer-era institution that was once celebrated for championing sexual liberation but has, over time, faced accusations of creating the illusion of empowerment while fostering a misogynistic attitude toward women that sometimes led to abuse.
+The brand has also taken commercial and financial hits in recent years.

 Ahead of the debut of Secrets of Playboy, we revisit our December 2021 feature that followed the announcement of rapper Cardi B as the brand’s first creative director in residence, which examined Playboy’s controversial history.

 How Cardi B’s Partnership With Playboy Could Help the Brand Finally Turn the Page on Its Message of Empowerment

 The year 1953 was one of great cultural change.
 Across the pond, England ushered in the modern era by crowning a new Queen — the first coronation to be televised — while, in North America, I Love Lucy reigned supreme over the television landscape.

 However, amidst the prudishness of post-war America, even someone of Lucille Ball’s stature couldn’t get away with using the word “pregnant” on an episode of I Love Lucy.
 The show’s network, CBS, reportedly deemed the word too “vulgar” — which is not surprising given television spouses weren’t even allowed to be shown sleeping in the same bed.

 And so it was into this uber-conservative culture that a young Hugh Hefner launched the first issue of Playboy magazine with a nude Marilyn Monroe as the centrefold.